babanomania/brewlytics/README.md

    - Sales by product
    - Top customers

+You can also customise the dashboard by providing a JSON config file and running `python metabase/dashboard_from_config.py`.
+The script reads the file path from the `DASHBOARD_CONFIG` environment variable (defaults to `dashboard.json`).

 ## Running Tests

 Make sure the stack is running (`docker-compose up`).
 In another terminal, run: